Big Honkin’ List Of Homemade Gifts They’ll Actually Love

 ~ Wild Game Summer Sausage

-One year we gave processed wild hog meat .
-One of the wild hogs that RancherMan harvested right here on the ranch was processed by a wild-game meat processor.
+This was in the days before my blog, so I have no link to share.
+But one of the wild hogs that RancherMan harvested right here on the homestead was processed by a wild-game meat processor.

-Some of the meat was made into summer sausage and jalapeno-cheese snack sticks.
-The meat was presented in a new small soft-side cooler with reusable ice pack.
+Some of the meat was made into summer sausage and jalapeno-cheese snack sticks for gifts.
+We presented our gifts in a new small soft-side cooler with reusable ice pack.

 ~ Dehydrated Salsa In A Jar –

-Into each jar and measured each dehydrated ingredient along with my homemade seasoning mix and BOOM!
+I measured each dehydrated ingredient along with my homemade seasoning mix into a mason jar and BOOM!
 Dehydrated salsa in a jar.

-My gift recipients only needed to add hot water & allow everything to rehydrate.
-It was certainly a popular gift that year.
+My gift recipients only needed to add hot water & allow everything to rehydrate to enjoy.

 Homemade Christmas Gift Ideas - dehydrated salsa in a jar.
 Here's a list of homemade Christmas gift ideas.
 Don't wait - get started NOW for a homemade Christmas you and your family will LOVE! #TexasHomesteader